frankrousseau/express-tracer/README.md

 To discuss anything on this project, open an [issue](https://github.com/frankrousseau/express-trace/issues).

-Any code contribution is welcome.
+Of course, any code contribution is welcome!
 To propose your patch make a pull request on the master branch and make sure the Travis tests succeed.
 If you can't manage to make the tests green, don't worry we'll figure out a way to merge your changes!

 ### Contributor list

 * Frank Rousseau

 ## Documentation